Summer Conference in Middlebury, Indiana

 2:00 pm — Opening talk: outlining the purpose and goals of the conference

-(Saloma Furlong and Eythana Miller)
+Speakers: Saloma Miller Furlong and Eythana Miller

 2:30 pm — Presentations on Pennsylvania Dutch Projects